alexander-dieser/conntest/README.md

 ### CI - Jenkins vs GitHub Actions
 Both technologies have been implemented.
 But only GitHub Actions is being use, since Jenkins requires a dedicated server

+### Ping simulator
+A ping simulato has been implemented, it can be enabled by setting the following property:
+`conntest.simulator = disabled`

+The simulator only works upon ip address 8.8.8.8.
+It simulates lost packages based on a random number.
+Tha simulator class is **PingSimulator.java**